 Welcome to the ALICE laboratory, dedicated to pioneering scientific research in climate, hydrology, environment, and agriculture in Asian regions, which historically deprived of crucial data.
 Our team prioritize the integration of advanced methodologies such as hydrology and land surface modeling, remote sensing, artificial intelligence (AI), data assimilation, and computational hydrology (via high-performance computing; HPC) to overcome data scarcity challenges.
 Our mission is to not only collect and analyze high-quality data but also to develop innovative techniques that enhance our understanding of the intricate relationships between climate, hydrological processes, and agricultural systems.
 By harnessing the power of cutting-edge technologies and fostering interdisciplinary collaboration, we aim to fill knowledge gaps, empower decision-makers, and drive sustainable development in data-sparse areas worldwide.
-Join us as we embark on a journey to revolutionize scientific research and create positive impact in communities facing data scarcity challenges..
+Join us as we embark on a journey to revolutionize scientific research and create positive impact in communities facing data scarcity challenges.

-Extreme climate events and natural disasters increasingly demand state-of-the-art scientific data to analyze risks, inform decision-making, and mitigate losses.
-Satellite gravimetry provides unique insights into Earth’s water cycle and climate processes; however, limitations in spatial resolution and accuracy have constrained its broader application.
 Our laboratory is developing cutting-edge scientific methodologies to enhance satellite gravimetry products and expand their applicability for water resources, climate variability, and natural hazard assessments in Thailand and Southeast Asia.
 To support this effort, we are pleased to invite applications from motivated scientists to join our growing research team.

 The workshop of “Nature-based Solutions for Enhancing Water Security in Chiang Rai” was attended by 25 participants from a variety of organizations, including the Chiang Rai Provincial Irrigation Office (RID), the International Union for Conservation of Nature (IUCN), the Chiang Rai Provincial Office of Natural Resources and Environment, the Chiang Rai Provincial Department of Disaster Prevention and Mitigation (DDPM), and the Chiang Rai Municipality.
 The primary objectives were to explore current water security scenarios and to co-develop ideal community adaptation strategies to address water-related hazards.